PhyBlock/PhyBlock_Documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to XML Learning Summary!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+***XML Learning Summary*** is a resource for developers and data enthusiasts that provides a structured approach to understanding XML.
+It covers topics such as parsing, transformation, and validation, offering a simple and intuitive way to master XML concepts.

+Jonrey Cajiles
+Benz Rafael Abian
+Bryan Jake Gabuco
+Kimverlie Eldo

 .. note::